 Picture the remote control for TV.
 It has a button for on and another for off.
 When on button is pushed the TV turns on.
 When off button is pushed the TV turns off.
-It is not necessary to keep pushing the on button to keep the TV on.
-This would be the function of a latching instruction.
+It is not to keep pushing the on button to keep the TV on.
+This would be the function of a instruction.

-The latch instruction is often called a SET or OTL (output latch).
-The unlatch instruction is often called a RES (reset), OUT (output unlatch) or RST (reset).
-The diagram below (figure 2.30) shows how to use them in a program.
+called a RES (reset), OUT (output unlatch) or RST (reset).
+The diagram below (figure shows how to use them in a program.